thomaszdxsn/edgedb-docs/doc/edgeql/expressions/paths.rst

    unique set of objects reachable from the set at the root of the path;

-b) if a path *does* end with a property reference, then it represents a concatenation of property values for every element in the unique set of objects reachable from the set at the root of the path.
+b) if a path *does* end with a property reference, then it represents a list of property values for every element in the unique set of objects reachable from the set at the root of the path.

 The syntactic form of a path is: